 Under the law, students shall receive fair and equitable opportunity to participate in all academic opportunities, including athletics.
 Below we have outlined your rights, the Compliance Officer for the Escondido Union High School District and the process to file a complaint.
 If you have any questions or concerns, please contact our Compliance Officer:

-Dr. Olga West, Assistant Superintendent of Human Resources
+Dr. Courtney Goode Assistant Superintendent of Human Resources

 302 N. Midway Dr.

 Your rights under the law:

 - You have the right to fair and equitable treatment and you shall not be discriminated against based on your sex.

 - You have the right to be provided with an equitable opportunity to participate in all academic extracurricular activities, including athletics.